 NAVTTC trains 2,000 youth in AI and cloud computing

-According to official documents reported by APP and available with Wealth Pakistan, the National Vocational and Technical Training Commission (NAVTTC) trained 2,000 youth in artificial intelligence (AI) and cloud computing.
-The documents show 1,703 trainees earned international certifications, a certification pass rate of 85.15%, and the programme achieved a 70% employment rate, with graduates reporting an average monthly income of Rs87,298.
-The training was delivered in partnership with Huawei and through training partners including CyberVision, Corvit, and the University of Engineering and Technology (UET) Lahore.
-The material states that international certification requirements and placement verification have been completed and that a next training batch is already in the pipeline.
+According to official documents reported by Pakistan's APP news agency, the National Vocational and Technical Training Commission (NAVTTC) trained 2,000 youth in artificial intelligence and cloud computing.
+The documents report that 1,703 trainees earned international certifications (an 85.15% pass rate) and that the program reached a 70% employment rate, with graduates reporting an average monthly income of Rs87,298.
+Training was delivered with Huawei and partners including CyberVision, Corvit, and the University of Engineering and Technology (UET) Lahore, covering cloud essentials, cloud architecture, and AI fundamentals.
+NAVTTC states that international-certification and placement verification are complete and that a further training batch is in the pipeline.
+The figures come from NAVTTC's own reporting via APP.

 What happened

-According to official documents reported by APP and available with Wealth Pakistan, the National Vocational and Technical Training Commission (NAVTTC) trained 2,000 youth in artificial intelligence and cloud computing.
-The documents state 1,703 trainees obtained international certifications, yielding a certification pass rate of 85.15%, and that the programme achieved a 70% employment rate.
-The documents report graduates' average monthly income as Rs87,298.
-Training areas cited include cloud tech essentials, cloud architecture, and artificial intelligence fundamentals.
-The initiative was delivered in partnership with Huawei and through training partners CyberVision, Corvit, and the University of Engineering and Technology (UET) Lahore.
-The documents indicate international certification requirements and placement verification were completed and that a next batch of training is in the pipeline.
+According to official documents reported by Pakistan's APP news agency, the National Vocational and Technical Training Commission (NAVTTC) trained 2,000 youth in artificial intelligence and cloud computing.
+The documents state that 1,703 trainees obtained international certifications (an 85.15% pass rate), that the program reached a 70% employment rate, and that graduates reported an average monthly income of Rs87,298.
+Training areas cited include cloud essentials, cloud architecture, and AI fundamentals.
+Delivery partners included Huawei, CyberVision, Corvit, and the University of Engineering and Technology (UET) Lahore.
+NAVTTC indicates certification and placement verification are complete and that a further batch is planned.

 Context and significance